It takes courage to choose and believe in hope

 Our assessment specialists are masters-level clinicians trained to gather important information on your eating disorder symptoms and any other symptoms or conditions you might have.

 A medical packet (PDF) will need to be completed along with lab work and screenings.
 This can be done with your primary care provider or at any urgent care or medical facility.
 Our medical and admissions nursing team will review your medical information to determine the appropriate level of care that will best meet your current needs.

 Following clinical and medical clearance, we will begin to schedule the admission.
 If you’re ready, we’ll select a date, help you coordinate travel arrangements, and connect you with the program director at the location where your recovery journey will begin.

-Our average length of stay is 30-45 days at RTC, 45-60 days at PHP and 45-60 days at IOP.
+Our average length of stay is 30-45 days at RTC, 45-60 days in Day Treatment (PHP), and 45-60 days in Intensive Outpatient Treatment (IOP).
 Your length of stay is dependent on your clinical needs and preferences, clinical recommendations, and approval from your insurance provider (when applicable).
 Prior to returning home, we recommend that clients step down to lower levels of care within the program as to provide practice in a structured environment to support your long-term success.

 We accommodate vegetarianism at our facilities.
 Our culinary team provides creative vegetarian menu options daily.
 Our dietitians will work with you to develop a vegetarian meal plan that meets your nutritional needs.
 The entire treatment team will partner with you to explore if vegetarianism overlaps with your eating disorder and provide a safe and supportive environment to challenge any food beliefs that interfere with your recovery.